Orange banner icon featuring horizontal stripes and a triangular flag shape, often used to indicate attention or highlight a message.

 Tracks in Snow by Thaddeus Rutkowski

-Thaddeus Rutkowski grew up in central Pennsylvania and is a graduate of Cornell University and the Johns Hopkins University.
-He is the author of eight previous books, most recently Safe Colors: A Novel in Short Fictions.
-His previous books include two poetry collections, Border Crossings and Tricks of Light.
-His novel Haywire won the Asian American Writers’ Workshop’s members’ choice award, and his memoir Guess and Check won an Electronic Literature award for multicultural fiction.
-He teaches at Medgar Evers College/City University of New York and at a YMCA, and is a thesis reader for the fiction MFA program at Columbia University.
+Thaddeus Rutkowski grew up in central Pennsylvania.
+He is the author of eight previous books of prose and poetry, most recently Safe Colors: A Novel in Short Fictions.
+His novel Haywire won the members’ choice award from the Asian American Writers’ Workshop.
+He teaches at Medgar Evers College/City University of New York and at a YMCA.
 He received a fiction writing fellowship from the New York Foundation for the Arts and a Best Small Fictions award.
-He has been a resident writer at Yaddo, MacDowell and other colonies, and has been a sponsored reader in Berlin, Hong Kong and Singapore.
-He lives with his wife in Manhattan.

 This is a book of sights and sounds, visions and vestiges, tracks (of course) and traces, clues and speculations, evidence and palimpsests.
 But also: meditations on meditation, on the extraordinary quotidian, on the anxiety of merely being with one’s self, on the infinite emptiness of an empty room.
 Reading Rutkowski’s words, looking through his eyes and hearing through his ears is an expansive, transcendent experience.
 I absolutely loved Tracks in Snow.